jauderho/no-rs/README.md

 ## Usage 💻

-Just like the original `no`, but better:
+Just like the original `yes`, but better:

 ```bash
 # Output "n" forever (blazingly fast!)